galtzo-floss/floss_funding/README.md

 - 👉️ Minimal crypto hashing.
 - 💡 Easily disabled\*

 \* There will be many ways to disable nags, to ensure it is always an option for Mr. Scrooge.
-One of them is:
+A global ones is:

 ```
 ENV['FLOSS_FUNDING_SILENT'] = "CATHEDRAL_OR_BAZAAR"`
 ```

+Instructions for turning this tool off will always be front and center.
+If all you want is to turn it off, no sense in wasting your time figuring out how.

 Now, back to the one line of code I mentioned.
 If you blink you may miss it...